scontain/scone/sconecli.md

 # SCONE CLI

-You can run the [`scone` CLI](https://sconedocs.github.io/CAS_cli/) within a container, a VM, or your host.
+You can run the [`scone` CLI](https://sconedocs.github.io/CAS_cli/) on your **host machine**, within a **virtual machine (VM)**, or inside a **container**.
+While running it in a container offers good portability, it may suffer from slower startup times.
+Therefore, we recommend installing the `scone` CLI **directly on your development machine** for better performance.

+This document explains how to install the `scone` CLI on **Linux distributions that support Debian packages**.
+Packages are also available for **Alpine Linux**.

-## Caveat
+## Caveat When Running Inside a Container

-We have two versions of the `scone` CLI:
+There are two versions of the `scone` CLI:

-    - a native version that cannot run inside of an enclave, and
+- A **native version** that cannot run inside an enclave
-    - the default version that expects to run inside of an enclave
+- The **default version**, which is designed to run **inside an enclave**

-By default, the `scone` CLI inside of a container runs confidential in production mode.
-To run in simulation mode, set the environment variable `SCONE_PRODUCTION=0`, e.g., you can run`SCONE_PRODUCTION=0 scone --help` on systems that do not support production TEEs.
+By default, the `scone` CLI of a container runs confidential in production mode.
+To run in simulation mode on systems that do not support production TEEs, set the environment variable `SCONE_PRODUCTION=0`, e.g., you can run`SCONE_PRODUCTION=0 scone --help` .

-Below, we install the `scone` CLI using `auto` mode, i.e., the CLI will most likely run in simulation mode.
+Below, we describe how to install the `scone` CLI using `auto` mode, i.e., the CLI will most likely run in simulation mode.

 ## Installing the `scone` CLI